CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 - **manufacturer** - The name of the company which built the Qwen model.
 - **group** - In this example, we chose to include the optional group field to acknowledge the specific model repository is part of the Qwen family of models.
 - **name** - The model name reflects how the model is identified under Hugging Face using the `<owner_name>/<repository_name>` format.
 - **version** - Models are not always versioned in the way software packages are (e.g., using `semver` format); however, within repositories such as Huggingface, the version is determined by its version control system's *commit hash*, *tag*, or *branch*.
-In the above example, the model's commit hash is used and matches the `purl` value.</br>
+In the above example, the model's commit hash matches the `purl` value.
 - **externalReferences** - Used to provide unambiguous links to component's model repository and originating model card.
   - **vcs** - Provides a link to the version control system (i.e., the model provider aka. `supplier`).
-In this example, this is Hugging Face and affirms the associated PURL identifier.
+In this example, Hugging Face is used to affirm the associated PURL identifier.
   - **model-card** - Provides a link to the model's Hugging Face model card which is comprised of mostly unstructured information in the form of a markdown file (i.e., README.md).</br>*The CycloneDX representation of model card information will be detailed in a subsequent section.*

 #### Model identifier(s)